Stochastic Utilities With a Given Optimal Portfolio : Approach by Stochastic Flows: Introduction.

 \section{Introduction.}

-The purpose of this paper is to generalize the construction by stochastic flows introduced in \cite{MRADNEK01} in a It\^{o}'s framework where securities are modeled as continuous It\^{o}'s semimartingales.
-The concept of consistent stochastic utilities, also called "forward dynamic utilities", has been introduced by M. Musiela and T. Zariphopoulou in 2003 \cite{zar-03, zar-04a, zar-04,zar-05,zar-07} ; since this notion appears in the literature in varied forms, in the work of T. Choulli, C. Stricker and L. Jia \cite{choulli}, V. Henderson and D. Hobson \cite{Hobson}, F. Berrier, M. Tehranchi and Rogers \cite{Mike}, G. Zitkovic \cite{zitkovic} and in the work of M. Mrad and N. El Karoui in \cite{MRADNEK01}.
+The purpose of this paper is to generalize the construction of consistent utilities by stochastic flows method introduced in \cite{MRADNEK01} in a It\^{o}'s framework where securities are modeled as continuous It\^{o}'s semimartingales.
+The concept of consistent stochastic utilities, also called "forward dynamic utilities", has been introduced by M. Musiela and T. Zariphopoulou in 2003 \cite{zar-03,zar-07} ; since this notion appears in the literature in varied forms, in the work of T. Choulli, C. Stricker and L. Jia \cite{choulli}, V. Henderson and D. Hobson \cite{Hobson}, F. Berrier, M. Tehranchi and Rogers \cite{Mike}, G. Zitkovic \cite{zitkovic} and in the work of M. Mrad and N. El Karoui in \cite{MRADNEK01}.
 Intuitively, a stochastic utility should represent, possibly changing over time, individual preferences of an agent.
-The agent's preferences are affected over time by the information available on the market represented by the filtration $(\F_t, t \ge 0)$ defined on the probability space $(\Omega,\P, \F_\infty).$ For this, the agent starts with today's specification of his utility, $u(x)$ , and then builds the process $U(t,x)$ for $t > 0$ taking into account the information flow given by $(\F_t, t \ge 0)$.
+The agent's preferences are affected over time by the information available on the market represented by the filtration $(\F_t, t \ge 0)$ defined on the probability space $(\Omega,\P, \F).$ For this, the agent starts with today's specification of his utility, $u(0,x)=u(x)$ , and then builds the process $U(t,x)$ for $t > 0$ taking into account the information flow given by $(\F_t, t \ge 0)$.
 Consequently, its utility, denoted by $U (t, x)$ is a progressive process depending on time and wealth, $t$ and $x$, which is as a function of $x$ strictly increasing and concave.
-These utility processes will be called progressive utilities in that follows.
 In contrast to the classical literature, there is no pre-specified trading horizon at the end of which the utility datum is assigned.

-Working on incomplete market, the progressive utility process of an investor may satisfy some additional properties on a convex class-test $\GX$ of positive wealths.
-We study the optimality conditions in general way and we give an example of consistent utilities, based on simple utility function, to illustrate one of the main difficulties of our study.
-In paragraph \ref{TCN}, we show the stability of the notion of consistent utility by change of numeraire and, then, without loss of generality we consider the market martingale where admissible portfolios are local martingales.
+Consequently the initial function $U(0,x)$ is given in place of $U(T,x)$ where $T$ is the time horizon in the classical problem .
+These utility random fields will be called consistent progressive utilities in that follows.